purcell/exec-path-from-shell/README.md

 This sets `$MANPATH`, `$PATH` and `exec-path` from your shell, but only on OS X.

-You can copy values of other environment variables with `exec-path-from-shell-copy-env`, e.g.:
+You can copy values of other environment variables by customizing `exec-path-from-shell-variables` before invoking `exec-path-from-shell-initialize`, or by calling `exec-path-from-shell-copy-env`, e.g.:

 ```scheme